lizzystew/lizzystew.github.io/_work/ozarka.md

 ---
 ## The Challenge

-Springbox was tasked with taking six regional water brands, and giving each a locally authentic presence and voice on social.
-Three of the six brands fell under my umbrella, and this is the story of just one of them — Texas-based Ozarka.
+My team was tasked with taking six regional water brands, and giving each a locally authentic presence and voice on social.
+Three of the six brands fell under my umbrella, and among them was Texas-based Ozarka Spring Water.

 ## The Voice

 Everything’s bigger in Texas.
-That includes the pride that Texans have for their home state, and the hello that they wave to their neighbors.
+That includes the pride that Texans have for their home state, and the "hello" that they wave to their neighbors.
 With this in mind, we crafted a social voice for Ozarka that was authentic, friendly, and partial to "y'all's" — and brought that voice to life in both social content and responses.

 ## The Results